The REAL Reason Why Your Eczema Flares Up And How To Treat It Naturally

 1. Eliminate Processed Foods From Your Diet And Eat Better

 What you don’t eat is just as important as what you eat.
 Wrong food combination, poor eating habits, eating highly processed foods, eating foods void of nutrients, foods high in harmful fats and sugar, foods low in fiber and long-term medication, all contribute to a higher risk of leaky gut.

 Choose instead, to eat more whole foods that are high in fiber and with beneficial fatty acids.
 Fruits, vegetables, nuts, seeds, whole grains, legumes all fall into this category.
 Drinking at least a glass or two of green juices daily will also help to heal the gut.
 Another very healing food for leaky gut is bone broth.
 Learn how to make it yourself and drink it daily.

 Add high fiber foods in your diet.
 Have a bowl of oatmeal every morning for breakfast as that will help to clean out the digestive tract.
-Start including juicing in your lifestyle and drink more anti-inflammatory juices to keep inflammation down.
+Start including juicing in your lifestyle and include more anti-inflammatory foods in your diet.

 2. Consume More Probiotics